Two leagues will be rewarded with an extra place in next season's UEFA Champions League (UCL) based on performance in Europe this season.

 How does the extra place affect the other league positions?

-If we assume the extra spots will go to one of the top leagues, it means fifth place will enter the Champions League and it will have eight (rather than seven) places in Europe.
+As the extra spots will go to one of the top leagues, fifth place will enter the Champions League and the two leagues will have eight (rather than seven) places in Europe.
 Other European berths drop down a place.

 Any season the Premier League gets it, the access will be: